If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Brokers usually require policyholders hoping to sell a life insurance policy to have a death benefit of at least $100,000 to interest buyers.
 Those who have policies with higher coverage limits usually get paid more than those with smaller policies.

-To those wondering "Should I sell my life insurance policy?", here are a few scenarios when it might make sense and a few where it might not.
+To those wondering "Should I sell my life insurance policy?," here are a few scenarios when it might make sense and a few where it might not.

 Selling a life insurance policy isn't easy, because buyers want to be fairly certain the policyholder will die soon so they can get their payout.
 Younger policyholders and those in good health may have a tough time finding anyone interested in working with them.
-There are better ways for these individuals to get out from under their life insurance policy.

-Here's a look at some of the pros and cons of life settlements:
+Here's a look at some of the pros and cons of life settlements.

 The benefits of selling a life insurance policy are obvious: The policyholder no longer has to worry about making the premium payments.
 They also get a lump-sum payment they can use for whatever they want.